Q: What is a microchip?

 A: There is no federal or state regulation of microchip standards in the U.S., and different manufacturers are able to produce and patent different microchip technologies with different frequencies.
-Because of market competition, animal shelters and veterinary clinics are able to choose from several microchip manufacturers and scanners.
-Microchip scanners are relatively expensive, and it is often cost prohibitive keep one or more of each type of microchip scanner.
+Because of market competition, animal shelters and veterinary clinics can choose from several microchip manufacturers and scanners.
+Microchip scanners are relatively expensive, and it's often cost-prohibitive to keep one or more of each type of microchip scanner.

 This problem can be solved by the use of universal microchip scanners, which are readily available.
 The use of ISO standard microchips would be a good step in developing a consistent microchipping system in the U.S.

 Q: When I have my pet microchipped, is there one central database that registers the information and makes it available to animal shelters and veterinary clinics in case my pet is lost or stolen?

 A: There isn’t a central database for registering microchips in the U.S. Each manufacturer keeps its own database.
 Fortunately, when microchip scanners display a microchip’s number, that can be used to identify the chip's manufacturer.
 This makes it unlikely that an animal can’t be identified from its microchip number—unless the pet's microchip hasn’t been registered or the owner’s contact information is incomplete or inaccurate.